 - Postoperative pneumonia

 Many of these infections have become resistant to antibiotics.
-A New York medical malpractice lawyer can help you determine whether an infection you suffered was caused by hospital negligence.
+A Medical Malpractice lawyers New York can help you determine whether an infection you suffered was caused by hospital negligence.

 The best protection from these infections is the simple.
 Everyone near the patient must wash their hands.
 This includes doctors, nurses, hospital administrators, family members, volunteers, and friends.
 Nobody should touch the patient until they have washed their hands for at least 20 seconds.